Vincent-Millane/cname-cloaking/README.md

-# Detailed list of sites using cname-cloacking with their extensions
+# Detailed list of sites using cname-cloacking, tracking or tracking advertising.

-__Sites using stalkers disguise with cname, a method to block them with Unbound__

 ## Why ?

-Cname-cloacking is in violation of European laws (GDPR) and the law in many countries since they hide DNS referrals to the site you are visiting.
-It is therefore impossible to collect the user's consent for these third-party sites and the immediate effect is that you are tracked on all kinds of sites.
+Cname-cloacking is in breach of European law (GDPR) and the law in many countries as they hide the DNS references to the site you are visiting.
+It is therefore impossible to obtain user consent for these third-party sites and the immediate effect is that you are tracked on all sorts of sites.

-It is a more pernicious method than third-party cookies because it is unspoken and without recourse.
+This is a more pernicious method than third-party cookies because it is tacit and without recourse.
-It's a real gold mine for companies that use this process.
+It's a real goldmine for the companies that use it.

-These companies can keep your data as long as they want since this data does not officially exist.
-It could be our whole life.
+These companies can keep your data for as long as they like, since it does not officially exist.
+It could be your whole life.

-Some cname lists that circulate on the internet are very superficial and masked by different acts.
-In fact, an address can hide hundreds of addresses with extensions or referrals to other very interesting addresses.

-Would you like to have a spy placed on your shoulder from morning to night to analyze your every movement of the day down to the brand of toilet paper you use?
+Would you like to have a spy on your shoulder from morning to night, analysing your every move throughout the day, right down to the brand of toilet paper you use?

+There is now a very important issue of energy saving and the autonomy of our connected devices.
+It makes good ecological sense.

 ## About this data

-The data in this list is public and accessible to anyone who can use a DNS query tool such as nslookup, dig, drill or whois, etc. and their graphic counterparts.
+The data in these lists is public and accessible to anyone capable of using a DNS query tool such as nslookup, dig, drill or whois, etc. and their graphical equivalents.

- Some web pages will go from 10 mb to 1 mb! (<https://www.laquadrature.net/2020/10/05/le-deguisement-des-trackers-par-cname/>)
+ Some web pages will go from 10 mb to 1 mb! (<https://www.laquadrature.net/2020/10/05/le-deguisement-des-trackers-par-cname/>).

-Feel free to share with me if you know of other sites, I will update my stub-zone.
+The bandwidth saved results in energy savings at all levels of the Internet from servers to hubs, right down to our devices.

 ## For Windows and Linux